MichielvdVelde/eve-esi/README.md

 # Eve Online ESI Client

-***Very much a work-in-progress!***

 Node.js client for Eve Online ESI.
 Allows you to manage characters and tokens, and make authenticated and unauthenticated requests.

-Not published to npm yet.
-To use the module, clone the repository.

 This module makes use of my other Eve related module, [eve-sso](https://github.com/MichielvdVelde/eve-sso).
 Documentation is lacking, see the source code for guidance if you're brave enough to try it out.